sebasSerrano12/mediTranslate/README.md

 # MediTranslate
-MediTranslate is an app that provides a triage questionnaire for medical providers to communicate with Spanish-speaking patients.
+MediTranslate is an app that provides a triage questionnaire for healthcare professionals to communicate with Spanish-speaking patients.
 It helps ensure accurate and efficient between medical personnel and Spanish-soeaking patients , bridging the language barrier in healthcare settings.

 https://codepen.io/sebastianSerrano/pen/oNOWvBg